MicrosoftDocs/bot-docs/articles/v4sdk/skill-use-skilldialog.md

 - The _dialog root bot_, which uses a _skill dialog_ class to consume a skill.
 - The _dialog skill bot_, which uses a dialog to handle activities coming from skill consumers.

-This article focuses on these aspects of the root bot:

-- Use a _skill dialog_ class to manage the skill: to send message and event activities and to cancel the skill.
+This article focuses on how to use a _skill dialog_ class in a root bot to manage the skill, to send message and event activities and to cancel the skill.

-- Use a _skills configuration_ class to load skill definitions and to configure the _skill dialog_.
+If you use middleware in your skill consumer, see how to [use middleware in a skill consumer]() to avoid some common problems.

-For information about defining a skills endpoint and the _skills configuration_, _skill conversation ID factory_, _skill client_, _skill handler_, and _adapter_ classes, see how to [implement a skill consumer](skill-implement-consumer.md), as the use of these classes is the same.
+For information about other aspects of creating a skill consumer, see how to [implement a skill consumer](skill-implement-consumer.md).

-For information about logging activities coming from a skill, see how to [manage logging in a skill consumer]().

 ### [C#](#tab/cs)